top of page

 Firstly, it’s good to establish where your business comes from at the current point in time and where you want it to come from in future.

 Consider also if you get more loyal customers through a particular channel.
 For example, if most of your traffic is from Google paid search but this produces a lot of one-time small purchases, but word of mouth referrals create many repeat purchasers, you may want to run a recommend a friend campaign and also ask this loyal base for Google, Facebook and other social reviews to support your paid search.
-Knowing who you are targeting with your website and your pages will also determine the structure, the page layout and the messaging and words you use.

 Who is your competition?